-Separating from home/family and adjusting to camp is part of the camp experience.
-Here are some suggestions to help your son and your family prepare for camp.
+Being away from home/family and adjusting to the camp experience is part of going to camp.
+There are many ways to help your sons prepare for camp.
 Please consider the suggestions listed below:

 - Talk with other parents and friends whose children have gone to camp.